konstruktoid/ansible-role-hardening/README.md

   - rustc
 ```

-List of compilers that will be restricted to the root user.
+If `manage_compilers: true`, then the listed compilers will be restricted
+to the root user.

 ### ./defaults/main/crypto_policies.yml